Attorney Mike Sherman is a former Pennsylvania State Police Attorney who can make a difference in CDL cases.

 Even a Serious Traffic Offense (STO), depending on your driving history, may result in a suspension of your CDL.
 Imagine having to tell your company that you can't drive for 2 months.
 Do you think they will sit around and wait for you or hire someone else?

-This is why you need to take this speeding violation very seriously and get professional legal help.
+That is why you need to take Major Traffic Offenses and STO's very seriously and get professional legal help.
 Attorney Mike Sherman has been helping truck drivers for years and has successfully helped many of them reduce their fines, reduce their charges, and keep them on road.

 Here are some results from real cases of clients who chose Attorney Mike Sherman: